TheAisBack/BDND_Project_4_Private_Blockchain_Notary_Service/README.md

 node app.js
 ```

-Perform the Following Tasks to validate the Blockchain Notary Service
+## Perform the Following Tasks to validate the Blockchain Notary Service

+1. Web API POST Endpoint to Validate Request with JSON Response.
+2. Web API POST Endpoint Validates Message Signature with JSON Response.
+3. Web API POST Endpoint with JSON Response that Submits The Star Information to be Saved in the Blockchain.
+4. Get Star Block by Hash with JSON Response.
+5. Get Star Block by Wallet Address (Blockchain Identity) with JSON Response.
+6. Get Star Block by Star Block Height with JSON Response.

 ###	Web API POST Endpoint to Validate Request with JSON Response.